sjunges/shielding-POMDPs/README.md

     - [Stormpy](https://github.com/sjunges/stormpy/tree/almostsurepomdp) (in a to-be-merged version), see `/opt/stormpy`
     - [Gridstorm](https://github.com/sjunges/gridworld-by-storm), a small library for visualising gridworlds, see `/opt/gridworld`
     - [RLShield](https://github.com/sjunges/shield-in-action), a prototype to shield an agent with the computed winning regions, see `/opt/rlshield`

+This README is structured as follows:
+- Using the Docker container
+- Computing Winning Policies with Storm
+- Shielding and Simulation with RLShield
+- Installation hints

 ## Using a Docker container